LiveInChat/lool/markdown/en/policy.md

 8. INTERNATIONAL DATA TRANSFERS

 We may collect and you may provide us with information wherever you are located.
-The LOOOL servers that processes the data we collect from you are primarily located in the United States, but may be located in other jurisdictions.
-By using LOOOL, or providing us with information, you understand that the collection, processing, maintenance, transfer and storage of such information will occur in the United States and other jurisdictions where the privacy laws may be different from those in the country where you reside or are located in, and waive any claims relating to the collection, processing, maintenance, transfer or storage of data outside of such country.
+The LO_OL servers that processes the data we collect from you are primarily located in the United States, but may be located in other jurisdictions.
+By using LO_OL, or providing us with information, you understand that the collection, processing, maintenance, transfer and storage of such information will occur in the United States and other jurisdictions where the privacy laws may be different from those in the country where you reside or are located in, and waive any claims relating to the collection, processing, maintenance, transfer or storage of data outside of such country.
 Whenever we share information outside of where you live, when we are legally required to do so, we make sure an adequate transfer mechanism is in place.
 We also make sure any third parties we share information with have an adequate transfer mechanism in place.

 9. THIRD-PARTY LINKS AND INTEGRATIONS

 Our services may contain third-party content and integrations.
 Examples include third-party integrations in Google Analytics for Firebase, Firebase Crashlytics, and Appsflyer.
-Through these integrations, you may be providing information to the third-party as well as to LOOOL.
+Through these integrations, you may be providing information to the third-party as well as to LO_OL.
 We are not responsible for how those third-parties collect or use your information.
 We encourage you to review the privacy policies of every third-party service that you visit or use, including those third-parties you interact with through our services.

 10. SECURITY

-When you submit information to LOOOL, you should be aware that your information is transmitted across multiple computer systems on the Internet.
+When you submit information to LO_OL, you should be aware that your information is transmitted across multiple computer systems on the Internet.
 Although we take reasonable and appropriate steps to protect your information, no method of transmitting and storing electronic data is ever completely secure, and we do not guarantee the security of such information at any time.

 11. RIGHT TO MODIFY THIS PRIVACY POLICY

-LOOOL reserves the right to modify our Privacy Policy at any time at its sole discretion.
+LO_OL reserves the right to modify our Privacy Policy at any time at its sole discretion.
 If we modify the Privacy Policy, we will post the revised policy here, with an updated version date.
 Changes will be made effective immediately upon the posting of the revised Privacy Policy.
-Please note that if you do not agree with the modified Privacy Policy, you must discontinue using LOOOL.
-Your continued use of LOOOL following the posting of the updated Privacy Policy will mean that you accept those changes.
+Please note that if you do not agree with the modified Privacy Policy, you must discontinue using LO_OL.
+Your continued use of LO_OL following the posting of the updated Privacy Policy will mean that you accept those changes.
 You are advised to review this Privacy Policy periodically for changes.

 12. HOW TO CONTACT US